geotools/geotools/docs/user/library/coverage/grid.rst

 Operations
 ^^^^^^^^^^

 The Operations class provides a default instance with a series of methods to perform operations on a grid coverage.
 We use the static instance Operations.DEFAULT which acts merely as a convenience wrapper around the DefaultProcessor.doOperation(..) method and provides type safety and a simpler argument list.

-For all the methods which return Coverages, when using the GeoTools implementation we can simply cast them to the GridCoverage2D.
+When using GeoTools implementations of operations; for any methods which return a Coverage we can safely cast them to a GridCoverage2D.

 resample
 ''''''''